It really annoys me that Plus 500 is always described as a spread betting broker. They are a CFD broker, they don’t offer spread betting.

 Stamp Duty on Spread Bets and Contracts for Difference

-The main similarities are that there is no stamp duty payable on equity trades.
+One of the main similarities are that there is no stamp duty payable on equity trades.
 This is a particularity important point as stamp duty rates on stock trades is currently 0.5%.
 So if you buy £100k of stock it is a whopping £500.

 Overnight financing difference for spread betting and CFDs

-Both spread betting and CFD trades are also subject to overnight financing charges.
+Both spread betting and CFD trading are also subject to overnight financing charges.
 This means that if you hold a position overnight (and because the broker is essentially but not actually) lending you money to do this on margin your CFD or spread betting broker will charge you a percentage over/under libor for the privilege.

 Types of client for CFDs and Spread Betting